 It remarkable that many of these prejudicial attitudes against adoptees and birth mothers have remained constant over my nearly three decades interacting with people on this topic.
 Today, state public officials who hide behind discriminatory laws that deny adoptees equal rights will always claim they are supported by state law.
 You will be hard-pressed to find any who will admit they support openly discriminatory practices, the way officials did in the era of Jim Crow.
 Morally, there is no difference.

-Summary of recent advocacy updates I have published:
+Summary of recent advocacy updates and articles:

 - On July 18, 2016, I finally received a copy of my original birth certificate, after the state of Michigan had refused to give it to me when it had no legal rationale to keep it sealed and hidden from me.